PokkereSandra/PokkereSandra/README.md

 "If you do what you love, you'll never work a day in your life." /Marc Anthony/

 ### Skills
--PHP
+- PHP
--Laravel
+- Laravel
--MySQL
+- MySQL
--MVC, SOLID & Design patterns(KISS, DRY, etc.)
+- MVC, SOLID & Design patterns(KISS, DRY, etc.)
--HTML, CSS, ANGULAR CLI basics
+- HTML, CSS, ANGULAR CLI basics
--TS/JS basics
+- TS/JS basics

 ### Contact me